 - Apply – Upon clicking the link below you will be invited to make a Campwise account, this will allow you to return to your application until you are ready to submit.
 Upon making the account you will be given the choice between the following applications:

-- Interview – New team interviews will take place in person, returning team interviews can be scheduled locally or over the phone.
+- Interview – New team interviews will take place in person at a Preview Weekend or by Zoom for out-of-state applicants, returning team interviews will be scheduled by Zoom.

 - Paperwork – After reviewing all applicants we will select the Summer Leadership Team and inform them via email.
 Your employment is not finalized until all paperwork has been submitted.